inclement/inclem.net/content/290415-python-on-android.rst

 of Kivy, but are really more generic Python tools; Plyer specifically avoids any Kivy dependency, and PyJNIus only makes an assumption about how to access the JNI environment on Android.
-We hope that these tools can be more generally useful to anyone running Python on Android.
-For instance, you can already experiment with PyJNIus using the `QPython Android app
+We hope that these tools can be more generally useful to anyone running Python on Android; for instance, you can already experiment with PyJNIus using the `QPython Android app
 <https://play.google.com/store/apps/details?id=com.hipipal.qpyplus>`__.
 Python-for-android
 is more tied to Kivy's current toolchain but this is a detail under review, and we're happy to discuss the details of Android compilation with anyone interested.

 Overall, a lot is possible with Python on Android, despite how different the Python environment is to the Java development that is